zackgithuboriginal/trestore-milestone-project-4/README.md

 ![Deploy step 41](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_55.PNG)

-4. Then add the user access credentials to the heroku config vars as in the image below and set USE_AWS to True
+4. Then add the user access credentials to the Heroku config vars as in the image below and set USE_AWS to True

 ![Deploy step 42](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_54_LI.jpg)

-5. In project directory create custom_storages.py and set it up as seen in the image below to configurate the project storing files using AWS
+5. In the project directory create custom_storages.py and set it up as seen in the image below to configure the project storing files using AWS

 ![Deploy step 43](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_61.PNG)